Rodeffs/BG3_Builds/builds.md

 * Pact Boon: Pact of the Chain
 * Essential Spells: Eldritch Blast, Darkness
 * TIP: Drink Elixir of Viciousness every Long Rest
+* TIP: Save Alfira until Act 2 and complete her quest to get Potent Robe
 * TIP: Summon a Quasit or an Imp and surprise attack enemies from invisibility.
 Use this turn to cast Darkness and stand in it.
 On the following turns just attack enemies with Eldritch Blasts without leaving Darkness
 * Equipment:
     * Act 1: Knife of the Undermountain King
-    * Act 2: Covert Cowl, Killer's Sweetheart, Surgeon's Subjugation Amulet
+    * Act 2: Potent Robe, Covert Cowl, Killer's Sweetheart, Surgeon's Subjugation Amulet
     * Act 3: Bloodthirst, Craterflesh Gloves, The Dead Shot